atherson/Basic-quiz-game/README.md

 # Basic-quiz-game
-A simple quiz game built with HTML, CSS, and JavaScript.
-This project allows players to test their APT knowledge with a series of questions, and their scores are displayed at the end.
+A simple quiz game built with HTML, CSS, and JavaScript. <br>This project allows players to test their APT knowledge with a series of questions, and their scores are displayed at the end.<br>

-Features
+Features <br>
-Multiple-choice questions.
+Multiple-choice questions.<br>
-Tracks the user's score.
+Tracks the user's score.<br>
-Timer
+Timer.<br>
-2 Sets of questions
+2 Sets of questions.<br>
-Easy to customize or expand with more questions.
+Easy to customize or expand with more questions.<br>

-Technologies Used
+Technologies Used <br>
-Programming Language: JavaScript
+Programming Language: JavaScript<br>